West End Gallerist Tony Cole

 What inspired you take the leap of faith and open Cole’s Art Gallery?

 I began as an art collector.
 My best friend’s wife was Cuban and we went to her homeland several times on holiday and fell in love with the art there and that was where the art collection began.
-This inspired my passion for art on a bigger scale and as time went on I began to think differently about art and its concepts.
+This inspired my passion for art on a larger scale and as time went on I began to think differently about art and its concepts.
 I considered having a gallery that was different from anywhere else, one where you could come in and find pieces that you could relate to culturally and connect with.

 What was your profession before you were a gallerist?